opentracing-contrib/java-specialagent/README.md

    Sets verbose mode for all plugins (i.e. `*`) or one plugin (i.e. `${RULE_NAME_PATTERN}`).
 This property can also be set in an `AgentRunner` JUnit test with the `@AgentRunner.Config(verbose=true)` for all tests in a JUnit class, or `@AgentRunner.TestConfig(verbose=true)` for an individual JUnit test method.

-   Concurrent plugin supports verbose mode which is disabled by default.
-To enable set `sa.concurrent.verbose=true`.
-In non verbose mode parent span context (if exists) is propagating to task execution.
-In verbose mode parent span is always created on task submission to executor and child span is created when task is started.
+   The [Java Concurrent API plugin](https://github.com/opentracing-contrib/java-concurrent) supports verbose mode, which is disabled by default.
+To enable, set `sa.concurrent.verbose=true`.
+In non-verbose mode, parent span context is propagating to task execution (if a parent span context exists).
+In verbose mode, a parent span is always created upon task submission to the executor, and a child span is created when the task is started.

 1. Skip fingerprint verification: